ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 consumption, does the following:
 1. Retries the event until the configured number of retries is exhausted (using exponential backoff).
+   - This can reduce the likelihood of transient errors populating the DLQ.
 1. Checks auto-ignore rules to determine if the event should be dropped or published
    - This can be implemented later when it is more clear how best to do this.
 2. Publishes the event to a service-specific DLQ topic.